Bayovic1/Bayovic1/README.md

 Hello !
-I'm Victor Adebayo ADESANYA, a Data Scientist and Project Manager with a passion for using data to solve real-world problems.
+I'm Victor Adebayo ADESANYA, a Junior Data Scientist and Project Manager with a passion for using data to solve real-world problems.
 I'm excited to explore new challenges, collaborate with like-minded individuals, and contribute to open-source projects.

 Here you'll find some of my work: